idxbroker/wordpress-plugin/readme.txt

 14. View Saved Properties created by or for your lead.
 One-click access to your IDX Broker Dashboard in order to create new saved properties, toggle emails on (for changes to property status, price, or other details), or remove an existing saved property.

 == Changelog ==

+= 2.3.3 =
+* New: Added reCaptcha to lead signup widget to prevent spam signups
+* Fix: Alignment of IDX logo icon

 = 2.3.2 =
 * Fix: Omnibar with extra fields failing due to missing sort order